ChuckHill2/VideoLibrarian/Readme.md

 ### Developer

-With the following excepions, no 3rd-party source code was used.
+With the following exceptions, no 3rd-party source code was used.
 It was entirely hand-crafted and optimized.
-It was developed entirely within .Net Framework 4.5 Forms on Visual Studo 2019.
+It was developed entirely within .Net Framework 4.5 Forms on Visual Studio 2019.

 #### 3rd Party Code